amit20patil/protection_blinding/README.md

 # Case study IV
 Same as case study II

+Note:
+1) Due to random sampling, the resulting visualization may vary.
-Note: Some rows may need to be dropped to obtain heatmaps with identical sizes.
+2) Some rows in heatmap_paper_v3.py may need to be dropped to obtain heatmaps with identical sizes.